Führerbunker

-After the war, both the old and new Chancellery buildings were levelled by the Soviets.
+After the war, both the old and new Chancellery buildings were levelled by the Soviet Red Army.
 The underground complex remained largely undisturbed until 1988–89, despite some attempts at demolition.
 The excavated sections of the old bunker complex were mostly destroyed during reconstruction of that area of Berlin.
 The site remained unmarked until 2006, when a small plaque was installed with a schematic diagram.
-Some corridors of the bunker still exist but are sealed off from the public.
+Some corridors of the bunker still exist, but are sealed off from the public.